30 Most Instagrammable Places in NYC

 Tip: This street is busy all the time.
 Try coming when it’s raining to get a unique, less crowded photoshoot opportunity.

-Shooting in Central Park deserves a full post of it’s own, but I’ll highlight just a few of my favorite spots for you.
+Shooting in Central Park deserves a full post of it’s own, as it is easily one of the most Instagrammable places in NYC, but I’ll highlight just a few of my favorite spots for you.

 Gapstow Bridge + The Pond

-There are a number of great photo opportunities right here by the park entrance, making it one of the best Instagram spots in NYC.
+There are a number of great photo opportunities right here by the park entrance, making it one of the most Instagrammable places in NYC.
 Make your way over the bridge and around The Pond to capture the park in all its glory.
 The large rock by the south side of the pond offers a great view.

 How to Get Here: Take the N/R/W lines to 5 Avenue Station or the F to 57 Street Station